Hurbonlich/MyFirstGameOnJava/README.md

-# First try on git to creat a repo and import by terminal.
+# First try on git.

 I use Ubuntu 20.04 LTS